Best Tips for Abdominoplasty Scar Fading & Care

 Topical Treatments and Creams

-Topical treatments can play a significant role in minimising scarring.
+Topical treatments can play a significant role in reduce scarring.
 Common options include antibiotic ointment, petroleum jelly, and silicone gel sheets.
-Silicone tape might also be recommended by your surgeon to help minimise scarring.
+Silicone tape might also be recommended by your surgeon to help reduce scarring.
 Scar gel can reduce redness around the abdominoplasty scar, making it less noticeable.

-Moisturizing can soften scars and lessen their appearance over time.
+Moisturising can soften scars and lessen their appearance over time.
 Using silicone sheets on scars can effectively flatten them and reduce visibility.
-Regular use of these treatments can significantly optimise scar texture and color.
+Regular use of these treatments can significantly optimise scar texture and colour.

 Steroid Injections